 The man's name is Ben (Nicholas Cage).
 The woman's name is Sera (Elisabeth Shue).
 You will not see two better performances this year.
 Midway in the film someone offers Ben the insight that his drinking is a way of killing himself.
 He smiles lopsidedly and offers a correction: "Killing myself is a way of drinking."
 At one point, after it is clear that Sera really cares for him, he tells her, "You can never, ever, ask me to stop drinking."
 She replies in a little voice: "I know."
 The movie is not really about alcoholism.
 It is about great sad passion, of the sort celebrated in operas like "La Boheme."
 It takes place in bars and dreary rented rooms and the kind of Vegas poverty that includes a parking space and the use of the pool.
 The practical details are not quite realistic - it would be hard to drink as much as Ben drinks and remain conscious, and it is unlikely an intelligent prostitute would allow him into her life.
 We brush those objections aside, because they have nothing to do with the real subject of this movie, which is that we must pity one another, and be gentle.Excerpt from Roger Ebert at the Chicago Sun-Times located HERE

 Leaving Las Vegas came out in HD-DVD in France and this is likely the same VC-1 transfer.
 It doesn't look especially good on Blu-ray.
 16mm production roots and the visual style have not radically benefited the film's move to 1080P.
 While it shows some grain - I wouldn't even say that this is a demonstrative positive aspect of this, extremely hazy, transfer.
 Colors are dull and the image itself is dark and lifeless which, of course, is most probably somewhat intentional.
 However, it is still the weakest looking image I've seen so far in this new format.
 One minor plus is that it seems to look better in motion than the screen caps below... but not extravagantly better.
 I wish I had a DVD to compare but suspect that it is less a fault of the transfer and more an accurate representation of the original film.
 It may very well be the best Leaving Las Vegas will look for your home theater but purchasers should be aware that it is not representative of the heights that Blu-ray can scale.
 It is in a 1.66:1 aspect ratio but I believe the film was composed theatrically for 1.85.
-I'll attempt to verify this.
+Added: This appears to be true making this AR incorrect.